Mohammed bin Hamad Al Sharqi

-Sheikh Mohammed bin Hamad Al Sharqi (1908 – 6 September 1974) was the Ruler of Fujairah, one of the emirates which today form the United Arab Emirates (UAE), from 1938–1974.
+Sheikh Mohammed bin Hamad Al Sharqi (1908 – 6 September 1974) was an Emirati royal, politician and a founding father of the United Arab Emirates who served as the ruler of Fujairah from 1938–1974.
 In 1952 he was to see his father's long-held dream of independence for Fujairah recognised by the British, the last Trucial State to be so recognised, as well as shortly afterwards to help take the UAE to independence as a nation, in 1971.
-Due to his skills in diplomacy and politics he was called the wolf of the Gulf.

 Ruler of Fujairah

 Accession

 Mohammed bin Hamad succeeded as head of the Sharqiyin tribe and Sheikh of Fujairah in 1939 on the death of his elder brother, Saif bin Hamad, and immediately set about consolidating the Sharqiyin holdings of Fujairah and its surroundings.
 By 1950, he had won over Dibba to the North, as well as the coastal settlements of Bidayah and Sakamkam and the inland village of Al Bithnah the strategically important Al Bithnah Fort dominating the Wadi Ham.